JizongL/jizongL.github.io/_posts/2015-10-5-small-group-wbc.md

 ### 9. What is the prognosis for this patient based on WBC, age, and gender?
 Describe favorable and unfavorable cytogenetic findings for patients with ALL.

+B-ALL
+Children: 95% remission; 80% appear to be cured.
+Adults: 60-85% remission.
+Genetics not as well characterized as in children (25% have Ph1 chromosome.
+B-LBL
+High remission rate.
+Median survival 5 years

 ### 10. The patient is treated with chemotherapy including vincristine, prednisone, and L-asparaginase with intrathecal methotrexate (MTX).
 Why is intrathecal treatment indicated?

 * a.
 What is the mechanism of the chemotherapeutic agents in general?

 * b.
-With what enzyme does methotrexate (MTX) interfere?
+With what enzyme does methotrexate (MTX) interfere? dihydrofolate reductase

 * c.
 What is complete remission (CR)?